hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 | `shipmentId` | The ID of the shipment | Yes |
 | `emailType` | The type of the email | Yes |

-### Step 4: Deliver Email Notification

-After recieving the data, the marketing automation platform personalizes the customer's email using the provided details, utilizing a preconfigured template.

 ##### HotWax Commerce has ready integration with Listrak, a marketing automation platform.
 Here's a sample JSON file that is shared with Listrak's API for each shipment:
 ```